Perda Al Qur'an di Sekolah Akan Diberlakukan di Sulsel

 "Its substance is very weak.
 Does proficiency in reciting the Koran

 improve competitiveness?
-Does such a proficiency make West Sumatra
+Does such a proficiency make

 people smarter, thereby boosting the capability of human resources?